barryblando/dotfiles/README.md

 cd ~/.dotfiles
 ```

-- Make sure you clean/remove all files that needed to be symlink from `.dotfiles` folder
+- Make sure you clean/remove all files that needed to be symlink

 ### 🔗 Linking